Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - Mental Health/WK3 - Anxiety and OCD - CCRD.md

 ---
 # Overall Notes:
 1. DSM-V states symptoms need to appear for 1 month for diagnosis of [[Post-Traumatic Stress Disorder|PTSD]], DSM-IV needed 6 months
+2. Aprazolam: Rapid effect, short half life, and available in high dose.
+This is different from other bentos such as Diazepam

 # Anxiety:
 1. Core features of panic attack: